Resources → Glossary

 Used in bookmaking and conservation to clean and disinfect books having laminated surfaces, modern dust jackets and other non-porous surfaces.

 Artwork in the form of a book.
-Artists books are a unique intersection between the world of fine art and bookbinding.
-They can be almost anything, from altered books to fine bindings, large scultpural objects to miniature books, scrolls to codices, and so much more.
+Artist books are a unique intersection between the world of fine art and bookbinding.
+They can be almost anything, from altered books to fine bindings, large sculptural objects to miniature books, scrolls to codices, and so much more.

 Originally used to check the progress of prints during their production, artist’s proofs (or APs) are produced especially for the artist.
 These prints are not included in the count of the edition, but are otherwise identical to the editioned prints.
 Typically, they are kept for the artist’s archives and used for exhibition purposes.